alexandraholcombe/roman-numerals/README.md

 ## Instructions

-* _Enter a year in the box and hit Submit_
+* _Clone to local machine, open in browser.
+Enter number less than 4000._

 ## Known Bugs

-_None.
-You are welcomed to report._
+_None._

 ## Support and contact details

-_If you have any questions, comments, ideas or anything else please contact us at meiqianye@gmail.com or alexandra.holcombe@gmail.com_
+_If you have any questions, comments, ideas or anything else please contact us at mija.sand@gmail.com or alexandra.holcombe@gmail.com_

 ## Technologies Used